Diary of a Barely B

 “What?”
 She exclaimed in front of my entire loud, Italian family, who are as likely to ignore something this embarrassing as they are to ignore a Yankees World Series game.
 “For those little mosquito bites?”

-I don't know if it was something I truly believed, but I wished with every fiber in my being that I would wake up on my sixteenth birthday with a brand new pair of breasts and a closet full of 32-C sized bras— like the breast-fairy came overnight, and I no longer had to be one of the guys.
-Despite the fact that all teenage girls had boobs and that was the natural order in life, come junior year of high school, I was still waiting.
+I don’t know if it was something I truly believed, but I wished with every fiber in my being that I would wake up on my 16th birthday with a brand new pair of breasts and a closet full of 32C-sized bras—like the breast-fairy came overnight, and I no longer had to be one of the guys.
+Despite the fact that I was told boobs were the natural order in life, come junior year of high school, I was still waiting.
 My sister gave up all together and decided to be proactive.

 First came the toilet paper, which she stuffed in her training bra on only one occasion, just to see what it would look like when it finally happened for us.